 - Classification of optimization problems (local and global, single- and multiple-criteria, etc.).
 Formulation of criterial function, local optimization methods (steepest descent, Newton method).

 - Global optimization methods for single-criteria functions (simplex method, genetic algorithms, particle-swarm methods, self-organizing and migrating algorithms).

 - Formulation of multi-criteria optimization problems, aggregation methods for transformation to single-criteria problems, multi-criteria algorithms (NSGA-II, MOPSO, MOSOMA).

-Lectures are focused on advanced methods for analysis, design, and optimization of discrete and integrated electronic circuits.
+Lectures are focused on advanced methods for modeling, analysis, design, and optimization of discrete and integrated electronic circuits.